mohammedmuk/User_Management_System/README.md

 - **400 Bad Request:** Returned when the request is invalid or missing required fields.
 The response will include details about the validation errors.
 - **404 Not Found:** Returned when the requested user does not exist.
 The response will include an error message specifying that the user was not found.
-- **204 No Content:** Returned when a delete operation is successful and no content is returned.

 ## Example Requests and Responses